 Critical Mass was developed from a strong vision and partnership basis and built on previous learning.
 The project's relationship with funder objectives was well aligned and staff were representative of the project.
-However, it was felt that more could have been done at project inception and design stages to involve people with disabilities and their parents/carers in decision making.
+However, it was felt that more could have been done at project inception and design stages to involve people with disabilities and their parents/ carers in decision making.
+Co-creation was a key enjoyment factor for participants and Dance Leaders.
+The project design and creative involvement of participants maximised inclusive practice and feelings of artistic challenge, which is potentially an area for future artistic investigation as part of the legacy plans.

 The core team was made up of skilled professionals who shared the same set of values, including the ability to adapt, reflect and implement learning on an iterative basis.
 This was key to driving the project forward.
 However, there were clear gaps identified within the core team.
 This included the provision of an Access Coordinator to take responsibility for practical management of access provisions.
-Instead, this tended to oscillate between Fabric and the Inclusion Champion, whose role was designed to be more consultative.
+Instead, this tended to oscillate between FABRIC and the Inclusion Champion, whose role was designed to be more consultative.

 When asked if they had developed new skills and knowledge in inclusive and integrated dance practice and plan to use these skills to facilitate more accessible opportunities in the future, staff gave an average score of 8. out of 10.
-Furthermore, when asked if inclusive dance practice in the West Midlands is stronger as a result of Critical Mass, staff scored this 8.4 out of

-10. This is evident in the ongoing developmental plans being taken forward by the Steering Group and DDLG.
+Furthermore, when asked if inclusive dance practice in the West Midlands is stronger as a result of Critical Mass, staff scored this 8.4 out of 10.
+This is evident in the ongoing developmental plans being taken forward by the Steering Group and DDLG.